F7/MyIconFont/README.md

 # MyIconFont
-it refers to [Symbols for Sketch](https://github.com/cognitom/symbols-for-sketch) as below.
+Based on [Symbols for Sketch](https://github.com/cognitom/symbols-for-sketch) as below.
 Customized only for my site.

 ![MyIconFont](images/myiconfont.png)